Russia Evacuates Over 4,000 People After Dam Burst - UrduPoint

 Russia Evacuates Over 4,000 People After Dam Burst

-Moscow, (APP - UrduPoint / Pakistan Point News - 6th Apr, 2024) Russia said Saturday it had evacuated more than 4,000 people in the Orenburg region, which lies near the Kazakhstan border, due to flooding after a dam burst.
+Moscow, (APP - UrduPoint / Pakistan Point News - 6th Apr, 2024) Russia on Saturday said it had evacuated 4,000 people in the Orenburg region, in the southern Urals near Kazakhstan, due to flooding after a dam burst.

 Emergency services had been working through the night after a dam burst in the city of Orsk, near the border with Kazakhstan.